 What is a Guardian Home?

-A guardian home allows us, as responsible breeders, to continue improving and preserving the Labrador or Golden Retriever breed, while ensuring our dogs grow up in loving homes where they receive the individual attention and care they truly deserve.
+A guardian home allows us, as responsible breeders, to continue improving and preserving the Labrador breed, while ensuring our dogs grow up in loving homes where they receive the individual attention and care.
 As much as we would love to keep all of our dogs with us, it’s simply not always feasible—or in the dogs’ best interest.
-Through our guardian program, our breeding dogs become cherished family pets first and foremost, living happy, enriched lives from the very beginning.
+Through our guardian program, our breeding dogs become cherished family pets first and foremost, living happy, enriched lives.

 As a guardian home, you become the forever family for one of our breeding dogs while they remain in our program.
-When their breeding career ends, we cover the cost of desexing, and full ownership transfers to you—allowing them to spend their retirement and golden years right where they belong, surrounded by the family they know and love.
+When their breeding career ends, full ownership transfers to you—allowing them to spend their retirement and golden years right where they belong, surrounded by the family they know and love.

 Becoming a guardian family gives you the unique opportunity to welcome one of our puppies or young adult dogs into your home, with the full support and guidance of a committed breeder.
 It’s a program that offers wonderful benefits on both sides—but most importantly, it ensures that every dog is raised in a loving, caring environment from day one.